florianherrengt/specian/content/blog/3d-printing-ppe.md

 ---
-title: "Using 3D printers to solve the PPE crisis"
+title: "3D printing to help the NHS"
 date: 2020-06-06T00:00:00+00:00
 image: images/blog/3d-printing-ppe.jpg
-summary: "How we created 2,500+ face shields for NHS workers to fight the PPE shortage crisis"
+summary: "We created 2,500+ face shields for NHS workers to fight the PPE shortage crisis"
 ---

 As passionate software engineers, we believe the best part in our job is to solve problems and help people.